The Lorax (musical)

-The Lorax is a stage adaptation of the children's book of the same name by Dr. Seuss, with the Television Special and the 2012 Film Adaptation adapted by David Greig and featuring songs by Charlie Fink.
+The Lorax is a stage adaptation of the children's book of the same name by Dr. Seuss, adapted by David Greig and featuring songs by Charlie Fink.

 The musical made its world premiere on 4 December 2015 at The Old Vic in London.

 Productions

 The Old Vic, London (2015 & 17)

 A stage adaptation of Dr. Seuss' The Lorax was scheduled for Christmas in 2015 as part of Matthew Warchus' first season as artistic director at The Old Vic.
 It was adapted by David Greig and directed by Max Webster.

 The production began on 4 December and finished on 16 January 2016.
 The production's creative team also consisted of Noah and the Whale frontman Charlie Fink writing music and lyrics, Drew McOnie as choreographer, Rob Howell as designer, John Clark as lighting designer, Tom Gibbons as sound designer, Phil Bateman as musical director/arranger and Nick Barnes and Finn Caldwell as puppetry designers.
 The cast included Simon Lipkin as the title role of 'The Lorax' (assisted by Laura Cubitt and Ben Thompson as puppeteers) and Simon Paisley Day as 'The Once-ler'.

 The production returned to The Old Vic for three weeks only from 15 October to 7 November 2017.